aldipiroli/mnist_cnn/README.md

 ### Info
 There are 2 pretrained models saved in /src/models.

 The first model takes inspiration [from this tutorial](https://adventuresinmachinelearning.com/convolutional-neural-networks-tutorial-in-pytorch/), here is the model:

 ![alt text](./media/model_diagram.jpeg)

+The second model adds a new convolutional layer.